 If you are here reading this and your expecting or have just given birth, check out this blog, LaborTeen as it has great information that is valuable for you to know and assist you in your birth, pregnancy and post-partum care.
 I can’t recommend this blog enough.

 Equally, this is the same with any other baby bedding accessories that you are thinking to buy.
 As I read on another Mom blog, not only are pillows dangerous in your baby’s sleeping area, but also blankets and duvets.
 These are two items of baby bedding that many parents also think are ok, but are not.
-Instead, Charlotte from WelshMummyBlogs, recommends in her Baby Bedding Guide, a sleeping bag, which I think is an awesome idea to replace baby blankets and duvets at such a young age.

 The Question Is: Why is a pillow so bad for a baby?
 The biggest worry we as parents have when discussing this subject is “but what if my child suffocates during sleep?!”